American Football (1999 album): Composition and music

-American Football was made "literally in the last four days" before two-thirds of the band had to move back home, according to Kinsella.
-The album was recorded in May 1999 at Private Studios in Urbana, Illinois on a TASCAM 85 16B analog tape recorder, and was produced by Brendan Gamble.
-Gamble previously produced the band's self-titled EP.
-Not all of the material was in a finished state by the time the band went to record and they agreed to simply "finish [writing] these songs in the studio and put out the record."
-The group didn't have a bass player and decided to thicken the sound by doubling the guitar tracks.
+Each song is in a different tuning.
+Not all of the material was in a finished state by the time the band went to record; they agreed to simply "finish [writing] these songs in the studio and put out the record."
+The group decided to thicken the sound by doubling and tripling the guitar tracks.
+Kinsella commented on what became American Football's signature guitar tone: "Now you can buy a shimmer pedal to recreate what we did, but we did it manually and I think it was just dumb luck.
+By doing it the stupid way, it became our own thing."
 In addition to their usual instruments, each member provided further instrumentation: Holmes played the Wurlitzer while Lamos played trumpet, and Kinsella played bass.
 The album was mastered by Jonathan Pines at Private Studios in July 1999.